As humans, we do things that we know are against our best interests.

 During these trials, you’ll be sent a full supply of the supplement (generally enough for 30 or 60 days), and once they expire, you’ll be billed for the full price of the product, which can be upward of $100.
 Whatever price you end up paying though, considering the lack of evidence for colon cleanses, it’s likely far out of line with any benefits you can realistically expect to achieve.

 After your trial expires and you’re billed for your first order, you’ll then be enrolled in the company’s autoship program, which means you’ll continue receiving a fresh supply of the colon cleansing supplement on a regular basis, and your credit card will be charged accordingly.
-And while these companies claim that your autoship enrollment can be cancelled at any time, they often make the process as difficult as possible.
+And while these companies claim that your autoship enrollment can be canceled at any time, they often make the process as difficult as possible.
 In some instances, we’ve read reports where consumers were forced to cancel their credit cards in order to put a stop to the recurring charges.

 Bottom line: Not only can cleansing supplements be harmful to your health, they can also be harmful to your wallet.
-Our recommendation would be to hold off on your purchase, and to speak with your doctor before committing to a decision.
+Our recommendation would be to hold off on your purchase and to speak with your doctor before committing to a decision.